smancke/guble/README.md

   - [Authentication and Accessmanagement](#authentication-and-accessmanagement)

 # Roadmap
-This is the current, fast changing idea of a roadmap and todo-list.
+This is the current (and fast changing) roadmap and todo-list:

 ## Release 0.1
 The first release 0.1 is expected start of January 2016
 * Persistance and replay of messages
 ** Replay command implementation
 ** Replay command in cli help
+* Better Approach for message buffering on huge message numbers
 * Clean Shutdown
-* Better Approach for message buffering on huge message numbers

 ## Roadmap Release 0.2
 * Improve Logging (Maybe use of: https://github.com/Sirupsen/logrus)